sebschger/geospatial-landscape-clustering-by-fft/README.md

 ![Screenshot of Google Earth Pro using the older version of this nootebook](./readme_images/old-version-google-earth-pro.jpg)

+## What’s new

+This is a code refacoring of my original algorithm created in late 2024.
+Since then I had intense courses in python and related topics.
+So it was time to improve the code in many regards:

+- **No more hardcoding:** Height data is now directly loaded via API (unless it’s already been downloaded) as GeoTIFFs.
+- There are supposed to be a few different kind of outputs
+  1. **RGB GeoTIFFs** that depict the created clusters visually. **Done**
+  2. **KML Files** (Keyhole Markup Language) that refer to the GeoTIFFs above.
+These files are optional as the GeoTIFFs should already have sufficient metadata to be loaded into Google Earth Pro directly. **TBD**
+  3. **SVG Contours** that are vector data (instead of pixel data like GeoTIFFs), to be used in illustrative software like Adobe Illustrator, McNeel Rhino or Adobe Photoshop.
+The final purpose is to create nicer illustrations for this project, which I will add to this readme in the future. **TBD**
+- Support for configuration files:
+  All settings, like the number of clusters, original image coordinates and so on were hardcoded into the original notebook.
+With this new version there’ll be configuration files (JSON) that summarize the settings to be used by the notebook. **Preparing**

 ## What cannot be achieved (, yet)

 While it is quite fascinating to see that the clusters found by the algorithm indeed appear similar in their topographical structure, there are, of course, aspects that are neglected in this approach entirely: